-New study!
-Biochar enhances water holding capacity in clay soil
+New study: Biochar enhances water holding capacity in clay soil

 Graph: Above, you can see how different amounts of biochar affect the soil's ability to hold water.
 The Y-axis shows the percentage of water the soil can hold, and the X-axis shows how much biochar was added.
 The standard value is the average water-holding capacity for clay soil, based on previous studies.
 We have also included error bars, which show how much measurements can vary.